 strong?
 Believing is not measured in increments; we either believe or we

-His provision.
-God wants us to make full use of His grace, not just to believe
+don’t believe.
+God wants us to make full use of His grace to

 these things are located on the trail of good works that God has prepared for

-that we can perform through His grace that will be pleasing in His sight.
+us (Eph 2,8-10).
+These are works we perform through His grace that are pleasing in His sight.
 Paul

-many churches about the Grace of God, primarily the evangelicals, who think
+many churches about the Grace of God, primarily the evangelicals, who say that

 evil that we are not capable of producing works that are worthy of God’s

-approval.
-What did God say to Peter in Act 10-15 when he refused the will of
+approval, but what did God say to Peter when he rejected the will of

 encountering His grace we were common sinners headed for eternal destruction,

-but after God imparted His grace into us by His Spirit everything has changed.
+but after we were saved and God imparted His grace, everything changed.

 (36m)